Frequently Asked Questions

 Q: Which adaptive optics (AO) modes will be supported?

-A: The GMT project is firmly committed to providing diffraction-limited observing modes in the first few years of operations.
+A: We will provide diffraction-limited observing modes in the first few years of operations.
 The primary mode of AO for the GMT is expected to be Laser Tomography Adaptive Optics (LTAO).
-Six sodium laser beacons will be used in conjunction with natural stars to produce nearly diffraction-limited images in the near- and mid-infrared over fields 30-90 arcseconds in diameter.
+Six sodium laser beacons will be used in conjunction with natural stars to produce diffraction-limited images in the near- and mid-infrared over fields 30-90 arcseconds in diameter.
 The adaptive secondary mirror will act as the deformable mirror in the AO system.
 Additional deformable mirrors can be added to allow Multi-Conjugate Adaptive Optics (MCAO), increasing the field of view and improving the uniformity of the images.
 During the design phase the project will explore costs and implementation strategies for this mode.
 The other principal AO modes are expected to be Ground-Layer Adaptive Optics (GLAO) and Extreme Adaptive Optics (ExAO).
 GLAO will provide 50-200% reductions in image size in the near infrared over large fields of view.
-This remains a developmental area and the project is working to characterize the low altitude turbulence at the site to estimate the expected gains from GLAO under various observing conditions.
 ExAO provides extremely high contrast over small fields of view, and is important to a number of key GMT science goals.
 We expect that ExAO will be developed for the second generation of GMT instruments.
 It is likely that high-contrast imaging will happen first in the mid-infrared, where there are both scientific and technical advantages, followed by an evolution to shorter wavelengths.
 On longer time scales the project will continue to examine other innovative AO modes, such as Multi-Object Adaptive Optics (MOAO) and other forms of deployable AO.

 Q: What are the first generation instruments?

-A: The GMT Board of Directors has decided on four instruments and one facility fiber optics positioning system.
+A: We are developing four instruments and one facility fiber optics positioning system.
 These range from very powerful multi-object spectrographs operating in the visible and the near-infrared, to high-resolution spectrometers and AO-fed imagers and spectrographs working in the near- and mid-infrared.
 These instruments are described on the GMT website at http://www.gmto.org/resources/#science-instruments.
 At first light we expect to have two instruments ready to be commissioned with the telescope.
 Once the telescope is commissioned, two more instruments plus the fiber optics positioner will be added.
 New instruments will be developed all the time; we would expect a new instrument every few years once the telescope is operational.

 Q: What is the light collecting ability of the GMT compared to other telescopes?